Toyota Camry (XV50): Asian version

 The Asian version of the Camry was designed in Japan by Hirofumi Fukui, Kazumi Kowaki and Keisuke Matsuno in 2009.
 It is referred to as the "prestige Camry" by Toyota officials in Japan.
 The prestige Camry was first unveiled in Ukraine on 25 August 2011.
 It was also manufactured and sold in Australia as the Toyota Aurion (XV50), which was launched there in April 2012.
 The Camry was launched in China on 18 November 2011, followed by its hybrid counterpart on 21 May 2012.

 The prestige Camry for the ASEAN market was first unveiled in Thailand at the 33rd Bangkok International Motor Show on 28 March 2012.
 In Indonesia, the prestige Camry was launched on 4 April 2012, followed by the Philippines on 27 April 2012, Malaysia on 1 June 2012 and Vietnam on 14 August 2012.
 This was the first time the Camry in Indonesia and Malaysia that also offered with a hybrid drivetrain.
 The prestige Camry, sold in Japan and other Asian markets, received a large facelift in 2014 (for the 2015 model year) and was unveiled during the Moscow International Automobile Salon.
 However, the Aurion in Australia did not receive the same treatment, but was given a much smaller facelift based on the original design.

 In India, the prestige Camry was launched on 24 August 2012.
 The Camry Hybrid was also available for the first time in India, which was launched on 28 August 2013.
 Both the Indian market Camry and Camry Hybrid were locally assembled.

 In Taiwan, the prestige Camry was launched on 2 December 2011.
 The Camry Hybrid was also available for the first time in Taiwan.
-Both the Indian market Camry and Camry Hybrid were locally assembled.
+Both the Taiwan market Camry and Camry Hybrid were locally assembled.
 In March 2015, Toyota facelifted the Camry with new bumpers, grille, air dams, rear combination lamps, and most importantly the new 2.0-litre 6AR-FSE engine with Dual VVT-i.
 The 2.0 E came with a 6-speed automatic transmission.
 In June 2017, the facelift model was launched, with Eco, Standard and Elegance trims.
 Safety features such as seven airbags, ABS with EBD and brake assist, Vehicle Stability Control (VSC) were standard across all trims.